AdaCore/spark2014/lrm/source/tasks-and-synchronization.rst

 =========================

 Concurrent programs require the use of different specification and verification techniques from sequential programs.
-For this reason, tasks and synchronization features are currently excluded from |SPARK| but are targeted to be included in Release 2 of the toolset.
+For this reason, tasks, protected units and objects, and synchronization features are currently excluded from |SPARK| but are targeted to be included in Release 2 of the toolset.

 .. todo:: RCC: The above text implies that |SPARK| does not support Ada.Calendar, which is specified in RM 9.6.
 SPARK 2005 supports and prefers Ada.Real_Time